vanderoffice/CA-Strategy/enterprise-plan/Rev4C2/enterprise-modernization-plan-executive-summary.md

 - Statewide Chief Data Officer leading data governance initiatives
 - CalData managing California's open data portal

-**How This Plan Expands and Strengthens ODI's Impact:**
+**How This Plan Amplifies ODI's Impact:**

-This Enterprise Modernization Plan establishes a strategy to expand Government Operations Agency accountability to include E3 principles, which apply statewide across all agencies and departments.
-While GovOps is currently limited in jurisdiction primarily to its 13 constituent departments and offices, the E3 model creates a coordinated framework that enables statewide transformation while respecting agency autonomy.

-ODI will serve as the innovation engine and capacity-building hub supporting E3 leaders across all agencies.
+The E3 model creates empowered champions at every agency who can mandate adoption of ODI-developed tools, practices, and standards.
+ODI transitions from an optional service provider to an essential enabler of statewide modernization.
 The plan positions ODI to:

-- **Scale proven approaches statewide** through E3 Undersecretaries and Chief Deputy Directors who can mandate adoption of ODI-developed tools, practices, and standards across their agencies
+- **Scale proven approaches statewide** through E3 Undersecretaries and Chief Deputy Directors with authority to implement ODI recommendations across their agencies
 - **Coordinate the Governor's Innovation Fellowship Program** providing continuous talent pipeline that embeds ODI methods throughout state government
 - **Support the Transformation Management Office** with performance analytics, knowledge management, and change management expertise
 - **Partner with the Independent Data Governance Office** as the technical implementation arm for statewide data standards and sharing frameworks
 - **Leverage the Breakthrough Modernization Fund** to accelerate high-impact DIF projects and create replicable models

-The E3 structure provides ODI with empowered champions at every agency who have authority to implement ODI recommendations, allocate resources to ODI partnerships, and mandate adoption of ODI standards—transforming ODI from an optional partner to an essential enabler of statewide modernization.

 ---